jayrambhia/CropperNoCropper/README.md

  - `isMakeSquare()` - Check if cropper will give a square image or not
  - `initWithFitToCenter(boolean fitToCenter)` - Cropper will fit image to center instead of cropping to center when bitmap is set.
  - `getCroppedBitmap()` - Get Cropped Bitmap - returns BitmapResult.
 Bitmap may be null if the cropper is unable to crop.
 If the user is in mid-gesture, it will return BitmapResult with null bitmap and State as FAILURE_GESTURE_IN_PROCESS
- - `getCroppedBitmapAsync(CropperCallback callback)` - Crop bitmap in background thread and get result via `CropperCallback`. - returns BitmapResult.State.
+ - `getCroppedBitmapAsync(CropperCallback callback)` - Crop bitmap in background thread and get result via `CropperCallback`. - returns CropState.
 If the user is in mid-gesture, it will return State as FAILURE_GESTURE_IN_PROCESS else it will return STARTED to indicate that the process has been started.
+ - `getCropInfo()` - Get `CropInfo` which you can use manually to crop the bitmap or use it to crop the original un-scaled bitmap.
  - `release()` - Remove and Recycle Bitmap
  - `setGridCallback(GridCallback callback)` - More control to you about when you want to show the grid.

 ### Styleables